Listen to our Safeguarding Matters podcasts

 Episode 3: The Sport & Activity Safeguarding Seminar

-After an invigorating day, the ACT safeguarding adults team, Nicola Dean, Lisa Curtis and Ieuan Watkins, came together to reflect on a very successful seminar.
+After an invigorating day, the Ann Craft Trust safeguarding adults team, Nicola Dean, Lisa Curtis and Ieuan Watkins, came together to reflect on a very successful seminar.
 We also took this opportunity to welcome Laura Thorpe, our brand new Safeguarding Adults in Sport and Activity Manager!

 -